V-Deepak-akash/NIFTY-STOCK-TRACKER/README.md

 **Tip**
 - If the application keeps refreshing, simply disable the auto-refresh feature in the sidebar or increase the refresh interval.
+- AND the 1D chart won't be visible if the market is **CLOSED** on that particular day

 ## 📊 Technical Stack